qrzou/ILSGAN/README.md

-# ILSGAN
+# This is the official implementation of paper "ILSGAN: Independent Layer Synthesis for  Unsupervised Foreground-Background Segmentation". [[arXiv]](https://arxiv.org/abs/2211.13974)
-This is the official implement of paper "ILSGAN: Independent Layer Synthesis for  Unsupervised Foreground-Background Segmentation"
+Coming soon.